 The last known copy of Tod Browning's London After Midnight was destroyed (along with hundreds of other silent films) in 1967 when the vault it was stored in caught fire.

-The original theatrical cuts for Star Wars films A New Hope, The Empire Strikes Back, and Return of the Jedi.
+The original theatrical cuts for Star Wars films Star Wars, The Empire Strikes Back, and Return of the Jedi.
 None of those cuts appeared on the VHS releases or even the 2006 limited edition DVDs (which did feature versions of the original theatrical presentations, not the original cuts themselves), due to (according to George Lucas) the original negatives being deteriorated and destroyed.
+This began with some of the original Star Wars re-release in theaters to introduce "Episode IV: A New Hope" which is not original to '77.
 Part of this is supposedly due to Lucas having Old Shame over the fact that there were several elements of the films that weren't as good as he hoped (including effects and specific scenes) - he considers the altered versions his "true" vision.
 However, the American Film Institute and U.S. Library of Congress both purportedly hold prints of the original theatrical versions, so it's anyone's guess whether they will be released a long, long time from now.

 Errol Flynn spent $500,000 of his own money to produce his comeback feature William Tell.
 Most of the money went to building an Alpine resort set, and he only had enough money left to shoot 30 minutes of film.
 He screened the footage at the Venice Film Festival, but bouts with dysentery and diarrhea kept him from meeting with investors for any meaningful lengths of time.
 Desperate, he staged a fake paralysis from a fall in his hotel room, hoping to secure a large insurance settlement.
 When this failed, he abandoned the project and spent the rest of his career playing drunks before dying of heart failure at the age of 50.
 None of the film's footage has been found, and the only evidence of the film remaining is the Alpine resort set, which is now a popular tourist attraction.